alexa/alexa-with-dstc9-track1-dataset/data/README.md

 ## Data

-We are releasing the data divided into the following three subsets:
+We are releasing the data divided into the following two subsets:

 * Training set
   * [logs.json](train/logs.json): training instances